Azure/terraform-azurerm-avm-res-compute-virtualmachine/examples/default_v3/README.md

 <!-- BEGIN_TF_DOCS -->
-# Ubuntu VM with a number of common VM features
+# Default

-This example demonstrates the creation of a simple Ubuntu VM with the following features:
+This example demonstrates the creation of a simple Ubuntu VM with the following features using the v3 version of the AzureRM provider:

-**Note: This configuration example shows the use of a plaintext password.
-This is strongly discouraged but is included here to ensure testing of the feature during example testing.

     - a single private IPv4 address
-    - an user provided plaintext password for an admin user named azureuser
+    - an auto-generated SSH key for an admin user named azureuser
-    - password authentication enabled
+    - password authentication disabled
-    - a default OS 128gb OS disk
+    - a single default OS 128gb OS disk
     - deploys into a randomly selected region

 It includes the following resources in addition to the VM resource: